julianeisel/devdocs/docs/fundamentals/architectural_overview.md

 # Architectural Overview

-By only looking at the main components, the asset system can be simplified to this:
+The entire asset system can be stripped down to it's main components:

 <!-- Abusing state diagrams a bit here :) -->
 ``` mermaid